 How to Grow Beets?

 Growing beets in your backyard is a great way to save money on healthy vegetables.
 You can grow this root vegetable in various ways, including containers, raised beds, or directly in the ground.
-One of the most common methods is to grow them in containers.
+One of the most common small gardening methods is to grow them in raised beds and containers.

 They grow best in well-drained soil that is rich in organic matter.
 It would be best to plant beets in full sun or partial shade.
 They do not like to be wet, so you should be careful not to overwater them cause it could lead to disease.
 Plants need to be fertilized once a month.
 You don’t have to give them plenty of space to grow, and they like companion plants.